pch / welder

 and simple - nested hashes are not supported.

-Don't store any sensitive information (passwords etc.) in config.yml
+Don't store any sensitive information (passwords etc.) in config.yml.
+If you

 and store the encrypted version in revision control: